AkshatGupta-CSA/Kagge-Playground/Readme.md

 ## Repository Structure (Planned)

-Each project will be organized in its own subdirectory, typically following the structure below:
+Each project will be organized in its own subdirectory.